 Morphine, an addictive pain killer derived from opium, became extensively used during World War II as a form of narcotherapy.
 The drug sedated soldiers who had been seriously wounded.
 Morphine syrettes, flexible syringe-like devices for injecting the narcotic, were developed by Squibb, a drug company, for the purpose of helping military medics administer morphine more efficiently during the war.
 Morphine proved to be a reliable pain killer although there was a risk of death by overdose.
 Medics routinely pinned used syrettes to the collar of a treated soldier to signify that morphine had already been injected, thereby reducing the risk of overdose.

-- Journal Entry on Morphine: This official U.S. Navy website page displays a journal entry in which a World War II soldier mentions how morphine was standard in a first aid kit and how he took a few swallows to keep fighting after injury.
+- The Control of Pain in Men Wounded in Battle: This official U.S. Navy website page displays a journal entry in which a World War II soldier mentions how morphine was standard in a first aid kit and how he took a few swallows to keep fighting after injury.

 - Morphine & Post-Traumatic Stress: This Washington Post article on contemporary post-traumatic stress disorder affirms that morphine has been carried by soldiers for personal injections since World War II (and the Civil War).